-J-1 Exchange Visitors and their J-2 dependents must be covered by sickness and accident insurance within 30 days of the first day of the J-1 program, and must maintain coverage for the duration of their stay in the United States.
-Failure to be covered by such insurance within 30 days of the J-1 program start date may lead to loss of legal immigration status and termination from the Exchange Visitor Program.
-These Department of State (DOS) regulations are published in the Code of Federal Regulations [22 CFR 62.14].
+J-1 exchange visitors and their J-2 dependents must be covered by sickness and accident insurance that meets the Department of State (DOS) requirements for the duration of their participation in MIT's J-1 exchange visitor program.
+Failure to have such insurance coverage may lead to loss of legal immigration status and termination from MIT's exchange visitor program.
+These DOS regulations are published in the Code of Federal Regulations [22 CFR 62.14].

-If you have insurance from an outside company or government, repatriation and medical evacuation might not be included in your policy.
+If you have insurance from an outside company or government, your insurance must meet the above limits.
+Note: repatriation and medical evacuation might not be included in your policy.
 Please check your policy/coverage.
 If needed, consult with the ISchO regarding how to purchase this required coverage.

 All J-1 scholars at MIT must sign a Statement of Compliance form for the International Scholars Office stating that they understand and will comply with the J Exchange Visitor Program health insurance requirements as outlined above.

 Click here for more information on health insurance options for J-1 exchange visitors and other MIT visitors and affiliates.